Barbara P

 • Create a rhythm by adding short and long sentences, and simple and complex words

-• Try to add a tinge of entertainment into your writing
+• Try to add a tinge of entertainment to your writing

-The introduction section will include the details about the main topic of the magazine and how it has contributed to the general public interest.
-In the main paragraphs, the writer will explain the articles and photos used in the magazine and how they relate to the main theme of the magazine.
+The introduction introduces the magazine's main topic and contribution to public interest.
+In the main paragraphs, the writer explains the articles and photos, showing their connection to the magazine's main theme.

 An editorial review is different from writing an editorial.
 Reviewing an editorial is the next step in the editorial publishing process.
 Like editorial writing, editorial review writing has a process that the reviewer must follow when reviewing an editorial.